-From time to time throughout the semester, the instructor may schedule lab sessions in this computer lab to demonstrate the concepts that might be used in your projects.
+From time to time throughout the semester, the instructor or TAs may schedule lab sessions in this computer lab to demonstrate the concepts that might be used in your projects or other assignments.
 These lab sessions are not mandatory, however you are highly encouraged to attend if it is possible for you to do so.